 Although BNL no longer operates any research reactors, the Laboratory's first major scientific facility was the Brookhaven Graphite Research Reactor (BGRR), which was the first reactor to be constructed in the United States following World War II.
 The reactor's primary mission was to produce neutrons for scientific experimentation in the fields of medicine, biology, chemistry, physics, and nuclear technology.
 The BGRR operated from 1950 to 1968 and decommissioning was completed in June 2012.
-The BGRR will undergo long-term routine inspection and surveillance.
+The BGRR is currently undergoing long-term surveillance and maintenance.

 The High Flux Beam Reactor (HFBR) was in operation from 1965 through 1996.
 The facility was used solely for scientific research and provided neutrons for experiments in materials science, chemistry, biology, and physics.
 For more than 30 years, the HFBR was one of the premier neutron beam reactors in the world.
 In late 1996, workers discovered that a leak in the HFBR spent fuel storage pool had been releasing tritium to the groundwater (see SER, Volume II, Groundwater Status Report, for further details).
 The reactor was shut down for routine maintenance at the time of the discovery and was never restarted.
 In November 1999, DOE decided that the HFBR would be permanently shut down.
 With input from the community, a final Record of Decision (ROD) was approved outlining the remedy for the HFBR's permanent decontamination and decommissioning (D&D).
-To date, completed actions include the removal and disposal of HFBR fuel and primary coolant; shipment of equipment for reuse at other facilities; cleanup and transfer of the Cold Neutron Facility for reuse; dismantling of ancillary buildings, including fanhouses; removal and disposal of the reactor control rod blades and beam plugs; draining and isolation of all utility piping penetrating the reactor building; removal of the stack silencer baffles; and rendering all former hazardous material storage tanks permanently out of service.
+To date, completed actions include the removal and disposal of HFBR fuel and primary coolant; shipment of equipment for reuse at other facilities; cleanup and transfer of the Cold Neutron Facility for reuse; dismantling of ancillary buildings, including fan houses; removal and disposal of the reactor control rod blades and beam plugs; draining and isolation of all utility piping penetrating the reactor building; removal of the stack silencer baffles; and rendering all former hazardous material storage tanks permanently out of service.
 Demolition of the stack will be completed by 2020 in accordance with the ROD.
 Starting in 2010, the HFBR entered a period of long-term surveillance and maintenance.
-During this period, the building will remain unheated and electrical services will only be energized during periodic inspections.
-The HFBR will remain in this state for 65 years to permit decay of remaining radioactivity within the reactor.
+During this period, the building will remain unheated and electrical services will only be energized during periodic inspections and for leak detection monitoring.
+The HFBR will remain in this state for 65 years to permit sufficient decay of remaining radioactivity within the reactor.
 At the end of the low-energy period, D&D of the reactor will continue.

 Medical research at BNL began in 1950 with the opening of one of the first hospitals devoted to nuclear medicine.
 It was followed by the Medical Research Center in 1958 and the Brookhaven Medical Research Reactor (BMRR) in 1959.
 The BMRR was the first nuclear reactor in the nation to be constructed specifically for medical research.
 Due to a reduction of research funding, the BMRR was shut down in December 2000.
-All spent fuel from the BMRR has been removed and transported off site, and the facility is currently in a "cold" shutdown mode as a radiological facility.
+All spent fuel from the BMRR has been removed and transported off site, and the facility is currently in a "cold" shutdown mode as a radiological facility and has entered a period of surveillance and maintenance.